 The Student Research Group

 The Student Research Group is a local chapter of the American Association for Dental Research Student Group.
-This is a student-run organization whose main purpose is to foster an environment where students interested in enriching their dental education through research are encouraged to do so.
-Contact the Office of Research for information at email@example.com.
+This is a School of Dentistry student-run organization whose main purpose is to foster an environment where students interested in enriching their dental education through research are encouraged to do so.
+Current UM-Dent students, please contact the Office of Research for information at email@example.com.

 The DDS/OHS PhD Program will prepare outstanding scientists with research emphases in areas of oral health and disease, who also will have the finest clinical preparation.
 Such individuals will be among the leaders in modern academic dentistry.
 Students apply to and are admitted to both the DDS Program and the Oral Health Sciences PhD Program.
 The DDS/OHS PhD Program provides training in dentistry and research through a series of clinical and research experiences and course work.